ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

 end
 ```

-Then run the `pod install` command.
+Then run the `pod install` command, and open the generated `.xcworkspace` file.
 To update to a newer release of BMSCore, use `pod update BMSCore`.

+For more information on using Cocoapods, refer to the [Cocoapods Guides](https://guides.cocoapods.org/using/index.html).

 #### Xcode 8

-Before running the `pod install` command, make sure you have installed Cocoapods [1.1.0](https://github.com/CocoaPods/CocoaPods/releases) or later.
+When installing with Cocoapods in Xcode 8, make sure you have installed Cocoapods [1.1.0](https://github.com/CocoaPods/CocoaPods/releases) or later.
 You can get the latest version of Cocoapods using the command `sudo gem install cocoapods`.

 If you receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 8 (following the installation of BMSCore), **do not** convert BMSCore or BMSAnalyticsAPI.